-Being creative, pushing myself deeper and deeper into the idea, finding gems, insights, solutions; it was a high I'd never felt before.
+Being creative, pushing myself deeper into the ideas, finding gems, insights, solutions; it was a high I'd never felt before.

 At the end of my internship, Mike told me to go back to school, build up my book.
-He said he was impressed, but I needed more time to develop.
+He said I needed more time to develop.

 "We want to help you write in every creative medium."
-Chris Dutton the CD told me.
+Chris Dutton one of the CDs told me.
 "We want you to have the best book you can."

-I learned a ton at Ogilvy, working directly with Chris to make sure my writing for OOH and Digital perfectly captured the Holiday Inn voice.
-He even let me present work to the clients, which ended up getting produced.
-I also had work produced for Holiday Inn Express and CORT furniture.
+I learned a ton at Ogilvy, working directly with Chris and Matt (the other CD) to make sure my writing perfectly captured the brand voice, even letting me present work to clients, some of which got produced.

 Nine weeks in, I was contacted by a former Miami Ad School teacher, Elaine Kelch who wanted me to apply for an internship at BBDO in Los Angeles, working on AT&T.

-I applied for the internship that day and was accepted at the end of the week.
+I applied for the internship that day and was accepted by the end of the week.

 Ogilvy wanted to keep me on, but they didn't have the budget to make me a full-time junior copywriter.